Izardo/pands-project-2021/README.md

 ### 2.0 Analysing the data <a name="Analysis"></a>

-#### Histogram with density plot
+#### Histogram & density plots <a name="Histogram">

 With the following code, each histogram plot is merged with a density plot for observing each variable and comparing the measurements of all three species.
+The objective in our analysis is try to find at least one variable by which we can use to distinguish the species.
+[1]

 ```
 def hist():